lguez/Ml2pl/README.md

 		rm -r build
 		FC=ifort cmake -B build -DFETCH=ON -DCMAKE_INSTALL_PREFIX=~/.local

-[^1]: On Mac OS, after downloading the application from the CMake web
-    site, run it, then click on "How to Install For Command Line Use" in the Tools menu.

 # Usage

 Running the command `ml2pl.py -h` will produce a help message.